Remote Blood Pressure Monitoring: Is it Worth Trying?

 4. Generates More Revenue for Healthcare Organizations

 Remote blood pressure monitoring allows healthcare providers to care for more patients by making healthcare more accessible, especially for those living in remote areas.
 Patients must attend all required in-person appointments.
 However, they don’t have to worry about setting blood pressure appointments, office wait times, or transportation costs.
-All they have to do is use their blood pressure monitor at least 16 days a month.
+All they have to do is use their blood pressure monitor from 2-16 days per month.

 Similarly, clinicians can monitor patient health data at their convenience.
 Providers can bill for remote patient interactions, which adds to revenue generation.
-Under RPM CPT codes 99458 and 99457, physicians may reimburse for time spent on remote healthcare activities, such as collecting and reviewing patient data.
+Under RPM CPT codes, physicians may reimburse for time spent on remote healthcare activities, such as collecting and reviewing patient data.
 Ultimately, RPM saves time and reduces costs for both the patient and the care provider, which helps clinicians care for more patients without necessarily spending more time.

 Learn how to calculate expected revenue.»